 These offers are no longer available on our site: USAA® Rewards™ American Express® Card, USAA® Cashback Rewards Plus American Express® Card, USAA® Preferred Cash Rewards Visa Signature® Card, USAA® Rate Advantage Visa Platinum® Card

-USAA advertises seven different credit cards offered to members, each with its own unique perks and benefits.
+USAA advertises several different credit cards offered to members, each with its own unique perks and benefits.

 To help you pick the best one for your situation, we’ve reviewed all the current USAA offerings and selected the top cards for specific groups of customers.

 Just keep in mind, USAA membership is limited to U.S. military members, their families, and cadets and midshipmen from service academies.

 - Best for earning points in bonus categories: USAA® Rewards™ American Express® Card

 - Best for earning cash back on base: USAA® Cashback Rewards Plus American Express® Card

 - Best for simple cash back: USAA® Preferred Cash Rewards Visa Signature® Card

 - Best for saving on interest: USAA® Rate Advantage Visa Platinum® Card